MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls.md

 ---
 # Handle URLs in Progressive Web Apps

 Native applications on many operating systems can be associated with URLs.
-They can request to be launched when associated URLs are activated.
-For example, when a user clicks on a Spotify link in an email or a chat message, the installed Spotify app can launch to handle the link.
+They can request to be launched, instead of the browser, when associated URLs are activated.

-Progressive Web Apps can also handle URLs and doing so can create a more engaging experience.
+Progressive Web Apps can also handle URLs in the same way, and doing so can create a more engaging experience.

 > [!NOTE]
 > At the moment, in-browser page navigation does not trigger PWA URL handling.